Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - move to more stable GPU environment, with multiple GPUs to train in paralle with different hyperparameters and networks
 - tune hyperparameters
 - optimze network architectures
-- add prioritized replay buffer
+- DDPG: add prioritized replay buffer
-- add noise to the states after drawing samples from of the replay buffer (instead or additional to the noise added to the estimated best action).
+- DDPG: add noise to the states after drawing samples from of the replay buffer (instead or additional to the noise added to the estimated best action).
 This might stabalize the NN function approximation (by learning that similar initial states - actions result in similar rewards - next states)
-- try policy gradient method like Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/) or an actor-critic (AC) method
+- try other policy gradient method like an actor-critic (AC) method